LincolnSteinLab/gdc-viewer/README.md

 ![GDC SSMs](images/GDC-mutations-base-g.png)

+### Extra notes
 You can set the max number of SSMs to return with the `size` field.
 It defaults to 100.
-You can view case specific SSMs by setting the `case` field.
+The smaller the number, the faster the results will appear.

 ## CNVs
 A simple view of all of the CNVs seen across all cases.

+You can view case specific CNVs by setting the `case` field.

 You can apply filters to the track too, in the same format as GDC.
 The below example only shows CNVs that are 'Gains'.
 ```